Examining the history of environmental justice and the interconnectedness of social inequality.

 Despite new terminology, climate-altering events that disproportionately harm marginalized populations have existed since colonial times.
-The Columbian Exchange marked by Christopher Columbus’ 1492 voyage began a period of colonial conquest that devastated indigenous land.
+The Columbian Exchange, marked by Christopher Columbus’ 1492 voyage, began a period of colonial conquest that devastated indigenous land.
 European diseases such as measles decimated up to 99 percent of indigenous populations in the Caribbean by 1600.
 The Virginia Company was founded in 1606 by King James I. Offering male settlers 50 acres of land in exchange for inhabiting the New World, it enabled the mindset of patriarchy.
 Over time, the aristocratic planter class banded together and established plantations, dominating society.
-Cash crops not only altered the land drastically, but could be successfully exported, allowing plantation owners to buy more land and more slaves from the transatlantic slave-trade.
-Class divisions rose between wealthy plantation owners and their enslaved laborers, illustrating both the land and racial exploitation that prevailed during this period.
+Cash crops not only altered the land drastically but could be successfully exported, allowing plantation owners to buy more land and more slaves from the transatlantic slave trade.
+Class divisions arose between wealthy plantation owners and their enslaved laborers, illustrating both the land and racial exploitation that prevailed during this period.

 As slavery became crucial to globalization and profit, indigenous populations also suffered greatly from racism, environmental degradation and colonialism.
 In 1830, President Andrew Jackson signed the egregious Indian Removal Act that forced ceding land and westward migration in what is now referred to as the Trail of Tears.
-Increasing belief in Manifest Destiny–the divine right of colonists to move westward– throughout the 1800s only furthered these devastating consequences, heightening American greed of land ownership.
+Throughout the 1800s, increasing belief in Manifest Destiny–the divine right of colonists to move westward–only furthered these devastating consequences, heightening American greed for land ownership.
 The Indian Appropriations Act of 1851 allocated small reservations for indigenous populations to live on, and the Dawes Act of 1887 made parts of reservation land private property, instead of shared spaces.
 These acts illustrated forced assimilation attempts into American culture and society.

 The protests inspired action, and nearly 10 years later, the First National People of Color Environmental Leadership Summit was held in Washington D.C.
 From this summit, 17 principles of environmental justice were released.
 These tenants range from educational initiatives on social and environmental inequality to resisting transnational corporations.